therealdydx/Personal-Website/README.md

 -   In charge of securing sponsorships and stakeholders for events as well as sourcing professionals as speakers for bi-weekly sharing sessions

--   Piloted new research initiative for members to do investment theses for industries
+-   Piloted new research initiative for members to do investment theses for industries, as well as other special projects

 <img style = "float: left" src="https://media-exp1.licdn.com/dms/image/C560BAQGghoiUKrDUJQ/company-logo_200_200/0/1610875905254?e=2159024400&v=beta&t=hZjZcFlSGWVVMPA0v0GG7Yj-8BLuJhlHKQiQSHFGHfE" alt="drawing" width="150vw"/>